tom-howard/ros/docs/COM2009/week1.md

 The `turtlebot3_teleop` package that we have just interrogated here however is fairly minimal and only contains launch files... the nodes are actually located elsewhere, in a directory called `/opt/ros/noetic/lib/turtlebot3_teleop/` (this is just the way things are organised for pre-installed packages).

-{{% nicenote note "Questions" %}}
+!!! question "Questions"
     1. What is the name of the node that is launched by the `turtlebot3_teleop_key.launch` file?
     1. See if you can find this in `/opt/ros/noetic/lib/turtlebot3_teleop/`.
     1. Use the Linux/ROS command line tools that you have learnt about so far to interrogate the file...
-{{% /nicenote %}}

 A ROS Robot might have hundreds of individual nodes running simultaneously to carry out all its necessary operations and actions.
 Each node runs independently, but uses *ROS communication methods* to communicate and share data with the other nodes on the ROS Network.